AdaCore/learn/content/labs/intro-to-ada/chapters/records.rst

     #.
 Procedure :ada:`Add` adds an item to the assets.

         #.
 Since we want to keep track of the assets, the implementation must
-           accumulate the total value of each item's inventory, the product of the item quanitity and its price.
+           accumulate the total value of each item's inventory, the result of multiplying the item quantity and its price.

 .. code:: ada lab=Records.Inventory